AuReMe/mpwt/README.rst

     │   └── species_3.gbk
     ..

-Pathway-Tools will run on each Genbank/GFF file.
+Pathway Tools will run on each Genbank/GFF file.
 It will create the results in the ptools-local folder but you can also choose an output folder.

 Genbank file example: